rossibarra/2015-shell-genomics/README.rst

 default location for commands to look when you run them.
 When you run 'ls', by default it looks in your current working directory; when you run 'cd', it changes your current working directory.

+What's the difference between 'cd' and 'data'?
+Here, 'cd' is the command, and 'data' is an *argument* to that command - think of the command as the verb, and the argument as the noun upon which the verb acts.

 Now type::